-Once you decide to invest in CMMS/EAM software to make the most of your company’s assets, it’s important to do your homework and select the right software.
-Here are 7 pitfalls to avoid when you’re shopping around for new or replacement CMMS maintenance management software.
+Once you decide to invest in computerized maintenance management software (CMMS) or enterprise asset management (EAM) software to make the most of your company’s assets, it’s important to do your homework and select the appropriate choice.
+Whether you’re shopping for new or replacement CMMS maintenance management software, here are 7 pitfalls to avoid when selecting CMMS/EAM software:

 1. Assuming that an ERP/EAM solution is superior